MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 1. PHP mailer - used for mail sending with google SMTP <br/>
 2. PDF Converter - used for converting transaction data into printable pdf document <br/>
 3. Vulcas/phpdotenv - used for proper reading of .env variables <br/>
+4. "Similiar like this" carousel on preview page is made by using the code from this repository https://github.com/alvand1399/product-carousel.
+Code is modified to work with the app products.<br/>

 **The app is a personal and passion project that is intended to show my coding abilities.
 It is still, however, completely functional product that anyone can use to check and test out.**<br/><br/>
 You can complete the purchase process without any former registration.
 After that you can register on the app with your working mail and explore the books.
 You can leave comments and/or rating below the books.
 Also, your user panel should contain all your purchased books with dates of the purchase if you used the same mail in the purchase process.<br/>